tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 The PSK binder value forms a binding between a PSK and the current handshake, as well as a binding between the handshake in which the PSK was generated (if via a NewSessionTicket message) and the current handshake.
-Each entry in the binders list is computed as an HMAC over a transcript hash (see {{the-transcript-hash}}) containing a partial ClientHello up to and including the PreSharedKeyExtension.identities field.
-That is, it includes all of the ClientHello but not the binders list itself.
+Each entry in the binders vector is computed as an HMAC over a transcript hash (see {{the-transcript-hash}}) containing a partial ClientHello up to and including the PreSharedKeyExtension.identities field.
+That is, it includes all of the ClientHello but not the binders vector itself.
 The length fields for the message (including the overall length, the length of the extensions block, and the length of the "pre_shared_key" extension) are all set as if binders of the correct